Nesci28/nitrOS-C/README.md

 #
 # Bugs
 - [ ] difficulty is being calculated everytime /mine is getting hit.
 So, the difficulty can get inacurate if a miner has been mining for 6 minutes without finding a block and another miner join in, his difficulty will be lower than the current miner.
+- [ ] 2 blocks could be sent to the DB at the very same time, that would double all the transactions

 #
 # Example of a block